echiang73/Zenn_Inventory/README.md

 ## Team Effort
-This full-stack app is developed by Eddie Chiang, Zachary Paulson, Nicolle Chamberlain, Nathaniel Jones, and Michael Garcia.
+This full-stack app is developed by Eddie Chiang, Zachary Paulson, Nicolle Chamberlain, and Nathaniel Jones.
 * Eddie was responsible for writing the front-end code using React.js, Etsy JSON-P API calls, API POST Routes to send new data to MongoDB, API GET routes for retriving inventory data from MongoDB, and rendering of product cards and table using ag-Grid.
 * Zachary was responsible for user authentication using Passport.js with Google authentication.
 * Nicolle was responsible setting up the multi-channel API accounts from her business (Silver and Gold Gallery) and assisting with static page rendering with React.js.
 * Nate was responsible for eBay API which utilized OAuth and webtokens.
-* Michael assisted with Etsy API.

 ## Links
 * Click on the deployed app on Heroku!